 Once someone is on Medicare they have two options – Medicare Advantage or Medicare Supplement.
 There’s not a good or a bad option, there is simply two options.
-We’re going to focus today on Medicare Advantage.
+We’re going to focus today on selling Medicare Advantage plans.

-DD: So explain to agents out there who are interested in Medicare what the opportunity is to sell a Medicare Advantage plan to clients?
+DD: Explain to agents what the opportunity is in selling Medicare Advantage plans to clients?
 Why would an agent want to consider operating in this particular niche?

 LM: Right now the latest statistics show that there are 10,000 seniors a day turning 65.
-Most of these seniors are going to get their coverage outside of a retirement plan.
+Most of these seniors need coverage outside of Original Medicare.

-They really need someone to steer them into the correct plan that’s going to fit their needs, have their doctors in the network, and cover their medications that they’re currently taking.
+They really need someone to steer them into the correct plan that’s going to fit their needs, have their doctors in the network, and cover their medications.

 So, 10,000 a day – that’s a huge number.
 And from what I understand that 10,000 is going to increase as time goes on.
 We’ve got more and more seniors turning 65.

-DD: Yeah, and the average age of an insurance agent today is 60.
+DD: The average age of an insurance agent today is 59.
 These guys aren’t going to work forever.
-They want to be put to pasture, enjoy their boomer retirement years.
-After all, they’ve been working hard.
+They want to be put to pasture, enjoy their golden years.

 LM: I completely agree.
 The more agents that retire – that’s just more business for us.
 So we’re being put into a very good situation.
 It’s a target-rich environment.
 We just need to become knowledgeable in the products and offer it to the seniors that we’re working with already.